Choose and plan your trip

 SUGGESTION: Having people call you, or see you at a Rover meeting, increases commitment and can be more efficient for getting people signed up, than using email.

-- Overnight trips – must be a card-bearing Rover member
+- Overnight trips – must be an active, paid Rover member

 - Get Deposit